- First is loading up the data. This was a dump while running 'bzr pack' of a large repository.

 5 1 0 8 0 100 8 NoneType

 The memory consumption here looks more realistic.
 You can also see that just the tuple objects by themselves consume 67MB, or 51% of the memory.
 You can also see that for a dict holding 500k entries, we have 1.5M tuples.
-So we are using 3 tuples per key.
+So we are using 3 tuples per key. - Note that we can't just use StaticTuple here, because index_memo[0] is the BTreeGraphIndex.
+Digging into the code, I think the data is all here:

 result[key] = (self._node_to_position(entry),